elorest/petergate/README.md

 PeterGate is written and maintaned by Isaac Sloan and friends.

-Currently funded and maintained by [RingSeven](http://ringseven.com)
+Currently funded and maintained by [Nikola Motor Company](https://nikolamotor.com)

 ## Contributing